How To Write Tests

 Adding Custom Failure Messages

 You can also add a custom message to be printed with the failure message as optional arguments to assert!, assert_eq!, and assert_ne! macros.
-Any arguments specified after the required arguments are passed along to the format! macro (discussed in Printing Chapter), so you can pass a format string that contains {} placeholders and values to go in those placeholders.
+Any arguments specified after the required arguments are passed along to the format! macro (discussed in the Printing chapter), so you can pass a format string that contains {} placeholders and values to go in those placeholders.
 Custom messages are useful for documenting what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

-Let’s add a custom failure message composed of a format string with a placeholder filled in with the actual value we got from the add_two function:
+Let’s add a custom failure message composed of a format string with a placeholder filled in with the actual value we got from the previous add_two function:

 #[test]